bmchtech/blog/content/post/multiply.md

 ```

 Anyway, that's basically it.
+What a meme.
 If you're interested in the full code, take a look [here](https://github.com/zaydlang/multiplication-algorithm/tree/master).

 # Works Cited